Smooth polynomials with several prescribed coefficients: Acknowledgment

 \section{Acknowledgment}

 The author wishes to thank Ofir Gorodetsky and Eugenijus Manstavi\u{c}ius for useful discussions and valuable comments.
-He also thanks the anonymous referee to bring the attention to \cite{cite:Bhow_et_al} which allowed to improve Lemma~\ref{lemma:char_sum}.
+He also thanks the anonymous referees for the valuable comments and calling attention to \cite{cite:Bhow_et_al}, which allowed us to improve Lemma~\ref{lemma:char_sum}.